National Atomic Research Institute

-The National Atomic Research Institute (NARI; 國家原子能科技研究院 (国家原子能科技研究院, Guójiā Yuánzǐnéng Kējì Yánjiùyuàn)) is an administrative corporation reorganized from the Institute of Nuclear Energy Research (INER) and supervised by the Nuclear Safety Commission (NSC) of Taiwan (ROC).
+The National Atomic Research Institute (NARI; 國家原子能科技研究院 (Guójiā Yuánzǐnéng Kējì Yánjiòuyuàn)) is an administrative corporation reorganized from the Institute of Nuclear Energy Research (INER) and supervised by the Nuclear Safety Commission (NSC) of Taiwan.
 INER, the predecessor of NARI, was one of the agencies included in the government reform in 2023.
 It has been transformed from a government agency into an administrative corporation since September 27.
 It is dedicated to the research and development of technologies on nuclear safety, radiation application, and new energy.
 Targeting nuclear safety, nuclear back-end, nuclear medicine and other radiation applications for people's livelihood, new energy and cross-field system integration as the main development axes of its mission, NARI endeavors to help realizing a low-carbon society so as to improve people's livelihood and well-being.

 History

 Before NARI, INER (Institute of Nuclear Energy Research) was a governmental research institute established on May 9, 1968.
-It is a sole national research institute to promote peaceful applications of nuclear science in Taiwan.
-The TRR was constructed and reached full power operation on 7 March 1973.
+It was the sole national research institute to promote peaceful applications of nuclear science in Taiwan.
+The Taiwan Research Reactor(TRR) was constructed and reached full power operation on 7 March 1973.
 After 15 years’ operation, TRR decommission project was approved by Atomic Nuclear Council (the nuclear authority of Taiwan) in 2004.

+In January 1988, the deputy director of INER Colonel Chang Sen-i defected to the United States.

 The TRR decommission project should be completed in 25 years.
 In addition, a 30 MeV cyclotron was built on May 26, 1993 for R&Ds of nuclear medicine and radiation applications.

 Research activities were expanded to new and renewable energies from 2002 in line with non-nuclear policy in Taiwan.
 Throughout the years, the nuclear back-end R&D technologies were carried out in INER.

-INER has been reorganized as "National Atomic Research Institute (NARI)" on September 27, 2023.
+INER was reorganized as "National Atomic Research Institute (NARI)" on September 27, 2023.
 To become the most trustworthy atomic energy R&D institution in Taiwan as its vision, those core fields of technologies development are nuclear safety, nuclear back-end, nuclear medicine and other radiation applications for people's livelihood, and green energy technologies.

 Organization

 NARI is organized with two advisory committees, one center, ten R&D departments and five administrative departments.
-The operation of NARI, supervised by the Board of Directors, is leaded by the President and three Vice Presidents.
+The operation of NARI, supervised by the Board of Directors, is led by the President and three Vice Presidents.
 The budget resource is around 70 million USD in 2023.
 Currently there are 892 personnel in NARI based in September 2023.
-Among which 2/3 are research staffs with Master’s or PhD degrees.
+Among which two thirds are research staffs with Master's or PhD degrees.